-Today, more than 130 stations across five MRT lines span the island.
+Today, more than 130 stations across six MRT lines span the island.
 This 200km system has over three million daily ridership.
 In addition, there are more than 40 stations across two LRT lines and this 28km system has over 200 thousand daily ridership.
 More networks are being built to further expand rail coverage.

 Complementing the rail system are the two Light Rapid Transit (LRT) systems in Bukit Panjang, and Sengkang and Punggol, which acts as a feeder service that brings commuters closer to their homes.